Assistive Listening Devices (ALDs)

 • Counseling: An in-depth appointment for the user and family/care members on the care, maintenance, and use of the device.

-To learn how an ALD can help you or a loved one more fully enjoy the sounds of life, see the products available in the Online Store, or call Designer Audiology today at 301-854-1410.
+Learn how an ALD can help you or a loved one more fully enjoy the sounds of life.